Karnes County Detention, TX

 Q

-How can I send electronic messages to an inmate at Karnes County Detention?
+How do I send non-confidential messages to an inmate at Karnes County Detention?

 Communication